ianmorgan/corda-rawupdates-demo/README.md

 before the tread is released back to the pool.
 Likewise the database transaction window has now been increased (the final commit is now delayed until the rawUpdate has completed), which may have implications on the performance of the database.
 For example connection pool sizes and the chance of deadlocks.

-7. A Corda node running multiple concurrent transactions. i.e. multiple flow workers, has no central ordering across the all the chains being written to the database.
+Also, beware that the final order of writes may differ slightly.
+A Corda node running multiple concurrent transactions, i.e. multiple flow workers, has no central ordering across the all the chains being written to the database.
 The final data order is driven simply by the order in which threads actually write to the database.
 As rawUpdates will never trigger at exactly the same time window within each update, they will likely end up a slightly different order.
+In most use cases this is not an issue, any application that cares about ordering should add its own sorting logic.
 Please note, the order within a single chain is ALWAYS correct and consistent, this concerns simply the order across chains.

 Obviously there are now multiple possible failure and recovery modes that need to be understood and